webplatform/docs/tutorials/css-regions/index.md

 {{Byline}}
 {{Summary_Section|Enabling complex threaded layouts}}
 {{Tutorial
-|Content=CSS Regions provides a way to implement complex magazine-style designs
-in which content flows through freely positioned layout elements.
-The feature offers you a way to dynamically flow content from one layout element to another, but does not specify how those elements are positioned.
+|Content=The CSS Regions feature provides a way to implement complex magazine-style designs in which content flows through freely positioned layout elements.
+It offers you a way to dynamically flow content from one layout element to another, but does not specify how those elements are positioned.
 For that, use whatever CSS technique is most appropriate: floats, flexible boxes, grid layout, or absolute positioning.
 The following provides a guide for how to flow text, with no discussion of these various layout techniques.

 ==Named flows==

-To flow text through a document, you need a content element, a series of layout elements, and a pair of CSS properties to flow one into the
+To flow text through a document, you need a content element, a series of layout elements, and a pair of CSS properties to flow one into the other:
-other:

  article {
      -webkit-flow-into: main;